 Sometimes it helps to simply pretend the new food isn’t new at all.
 This works particularly well with vegetables — shredded cabbage and grated carrots will essentially disappear into stews, meatloaf, or spaghetti sauce.
 And try replacing the pasta with zoodles, the spiralized zucchini strips that function like noodles.

 By conscientiously expanding your palate, you’ll open yourself up to a wider spectrum of nutrients that will ultimately help you look and feel your best.
-Discover more ways Jenny Craig can help you on your weight loss journey.
+Discover more ways Jenny Craig can help you on your weight loss journey, including diets for picky eaters.
 Get delicious meals delivered to your doorstep today!

 Clint Carter is a reporter with more than a decade of experience in health, nutrition, and fitness, and his stories have appeared in Men's Health, Women's Health, Shape, and other fitness-driven magazines.
 His reporting is driven by the belief that foods are rarely ever "good" or "bad," but rather, their value depends on how they fit into an overall diet.
 His favorite meals are those consumed at a campsite, and much of his time is spent cycling and hiking around his home in New York's Hudson Valley.